bcorji/alx-pre_course/0x01-git/README.md

-A readme for the 0x01-git directory
+A readme for the 0x01-git directory done on the GitHub interface